-Steve Samson and Zach Pollack devoted this subterranean Beverlywood restaurant to soulful southern Italian cooking -- and even though Pollack is now focused on Alimento, Samson ensures that Sotto is still going strong.
-Stefano Ferrara installed a yellow-tiled, wood-burning oven patterned after the best versions in Naples, which burns oak and beechwood to produce the city’s best pizza.
-Guanciale pizza with fennel pollen is a particular standout.
-House-made pastas like chewy rigatoni with chicken liver ragu or spaghetti with crab and tomato are also delectable.
-Grilled pork meatballs and Caesar-style romaine hearts are similarly memorable.
+Steve Samson and Zach Pollack devoted this subterranean Beverlywood restaurant to soulful Southern Italian cooking -- and even though Pollack is now focused on Alimento, Samson and chef de cuisine Craig Towe ensure that Sotto is still going strong.
+Stefano Ferrara installed a yellow-tiled, wood-burning oven patterned after the best versions in Naples, which burns oak to produce the city’s best pizza.
+Guanciale pizza with fennel pollen is a particular standout, as are the house-made pastas, like chewy rigatoni with chicken liver ragu.
+Grilled pork meatballs and a blistered little gem salad with anchovy dressing are similarly memorable.

 Brentwood’s San Vicente Blvd has become a hotbed for Italian restaurants, but the refurbished restaurant that Maureen Vincenti and Chef Nicola Mastronardi have steered since 1997 still stands out in the crowded field thanks to the level of their food.
 In summer, they serve a great soft-shell crab with roasted vegetables, and house-made tagliolini with Manila clams and zucchini.
 Cooler weather calls for richer meat dishes like porchetta.
 No matter the season, Vincenti also always hosts Monday’s popular pizza night.